swiftcode/Wordle/README.md

 The beta version is as close to the original as possible.
 Some changes have been implemented, such as small differences in the UI.

-Future features will be changes in animation, difficulty levels and themes, to name a few.
+Future features will include changes in animation, difficulty levels and themes, to name a few.